Nikki's Footprint

 November 25, 2017 By Nikki Leave a Comment

-This is what my first-time packing list looked like:
+This is what my first-ever packing process looked like.

-Mom: ‘Are you really gonna need 3 travel towels and 2 pairs of sunglasses?
+Mom: “Do you really need three travel towels and two pairs of sunglasses?”

 My outfit